Skip to main content

 The two-dose shingles vaccine is widely available in doctor's offices and pharmacies.
 To find a shingles vaccine provider near you and schedule an appointment, use this shingles vaccine locator tool.

 Good news: Shingrix is 100% covered if you have Medicare (Part D) or Medicaid, since it’s recommended for older adults by the Advisory Committee on Immunization Practices (ACIP).
-This means you won't pay a copayment or apply a deductible.
+This means you won't have to pay a copayment or apply a deductible.
 The shingles vaccine series is covered by most private insurance plans as well.

 Sources